GS

 Buffett: 24

 The Goldman Sachs Group, Inc., a financial institution, provides a range of financial services for corporations, financial institutions, governments, and individuals in the Americas, Europe, the Middle East, Africa, and Asia.
-It operates through Global Banking & Markets, Asset & Wealth Management, and Platform...
+It operates through three segments: Global Banking & Markets, Asset & Wealth Management, and...

 Price ?